Making the most of assessing

 - How does the child or young person respond to different subjects or adults?

 - What strategies and information have been used and what impact has been recorded?

 - What are the child or young person’s views?
 What do they think works well for them?

 - What are the parents’ views?
 What strategies do they use at home to support their child?

 - Are there any social, sensory and emotional barriers to learning?

-- Has outside agency advice been sought?, e.g. Occupational Health, Speech and Language Service, Early Help, Educational Psychology Service.
-If so, what advice was given, what the advice followed?
+- Has outside agency advice been sought?
+For example, Occupational Health, Speech and Language Service, Early Help, Educational Psychology Service.
+If so, what advice was given, what advice was followed?
 What was the impact?

 - Is your pen picture of the child or young person holistic?
 See Interactive Factors Framework for a useful template.